Gwen Stefani & Blake Shelton Didn’t Delay Their Wedding

 Sources recently told Hollywood Life that Gwen’s three sons, Kingston, Zuma, and Apollo, all love Blake, and have a great time whenever they’re together.
 However, the kids’ father, Gavin Rossdale, is allegedly a bit envious of the country singer’s relationship with his boys.

-The insider claims that it has been challenging for Gavin to be away from his sons, as she mostly spends his days in London, while the kids live with Gwen in California, where they were born and raised.
+The insider claims that it has been challenging for Gavin to be away from his sons, as he mostly spends his days in London, while the kids live with Gwen in California, where they were born and raised.

 Gavin is said to appreciate what a good guy Blake is, and how he treats the boys in his absence.
 However, he allegedly reminds his sons that he is their father, and is reportedly worried about how the kids may feel if Shelton and Stefani ever call it quits with their romance.